 We occasionally get questions about how oil analysis works.
 You send your oil to us and you get a report back, but what happens in the meantime?
 Is it magic?
 Some sort of voodoo?
 What happens to the oil that allows us to determine what’s in it?

-At the heart of most oil analysis businesses is a spectrometer.
-It is the machine that allows us to quantify wear metals, additives, and contaminants in oils, making oil analysis a useful service in predicting potential problems in machines of all types (though it's most useful for internal combustion engines).
+At the heart of oil analysis is a spectrometer.
+It is the machine that allows us to quantify wear metals, additives, and contaminants in oils, making oil analysis a useful service in predicting potential problems in engines and machines of all types.

 The Plasma in the Process